 - Warm clothes to sleep in (the nights at the Karen village can get very cold)

-- Close-toed walking shoes
+- Close-toed walking shoes or rubber boots

 - Gardening gloves